dilshankarunarathne/spring-boot-notes/README.md

 Spring is built on solid Object-Oriented programming concepts, and its style promotes the users to do the same thing when consuming the framework.

 Spring promotes DRY Principle.
-By leveraging the powerful abstractions of the framework
+By leveraging the powerful abstractions of the framework, instead of rebuilding the scaffolding, we can focus on the actual needs of our application.